justinlocsei/chiton/README.md

-    "amazon_associates_aws_secret_access_key": null, // The secret access key for the Amazon Associates AWS user "backups_aws_access_key_id": null,               // The access key ID for the AWS backups user "backups_aws_secret_access_key": null,           // The secret access key for the AWS backups user "database": {
+    "amazon_associates_aws_secret_access_key": null, // The secret access key for the Amazon Associates AWS user "backups_aws_access_key_id": null,               // The access key ID for the AWS backups user "backups_aws_secret_access_key": null,           // The secret access key for the AWS backups user "backups_s3_bucket": null,                       // The name of the S3 bucket that holds backups "database": {
         "engine": null,   // The Django database adapter to use "host": null,     // The host for the database